-The Neighborhood Housing Development Division ensures that public funding is wisely invested in strong affordable housing developments.
-These developments serve both their local neighborhoods and the citizens of Boston.
+The Neighborhood Housing Development Division works to create neighborhoods that are affordable to all by ensuring that public funding is wisely invested in affordable housing and community development activities.
+These properties and projects serve both their local neighborhoods and the residents of Boston.

 The application includes a checklist of policies and procedures.STATEMENT OF COMPLIANCE

 You may need to get this signed by Inspectional Services if you want to subordinate a loan.AFFIRMATION OF COMPLIANCE